Hair Damage Claim: Specialist solicitor sets out the amounts of compensation for damaged hair and an injured scalp in UK accidents

 1. Pain and suffering for the hair and scalp injury

-To determine how much you are entitled to claim your lawyer will instruct an independent medical expert to look at your GP and hospital notes, examine you and consider the events of the accident which lead to your injury.
+To determine how much you can claim your lawyer will instruct an independent medical expert to look at your GP and hospital notes, examine you and consider the events of the accident which lead to your injury.
 This expert will then complete a report with a description of the injuries you suffered and what the future holds for your hair.
 Most importantly whether any problems with your hair and scalp will be temporary or permanent.

 Based upon this report your solicitor will be able to determine how much your hair damage claim is worth for your pain, suffering and inconvenience.